Muirfield/pocketmine-plugins/BasicHUD/README.md

 ### Configuration

-In the `config.yml` you can configure the following:
+Configuration is throug the `config.yml` file.
+The following sections are defined:

+#### main

-* ticks: how quickly to show the pop-up.
-Lower the number updates faster but introduces lags.
+*  ticks: How often to refresh the popup
+*  format: Display format

+### Permission Nodes

+* basichud.user : Allow players to have an HUD
+* basichud.cmd : Allow players to access HUD command
+* basichud.cmd.toggle : Allow players to toggle HUD on/off
-* format: Text to display
+* basichud.cmd.switch : Allow players to switch formats
+  (Defaults to Op)

+## Configured Formats

-The displayed text can be:
+IThe displayed text can be:

 * A fixed string.
 * A string containing {variables}